Teodor12/esp_nlohmann_json_gpio/README.md

+# ESP32 LED Control with JSON over MQTT

-This is a basic test project for an ESP32 devkitc-wroom board to switch 3 of it's pins based on a JSON object.
+> This is a basic test project for an ESP32 devkitc-wroom board to switch 3 of it's pins based on a JSON object.

 1. configure your Wi-Fi's SSID and password in the "Wifi configuration" menu  Any errors will be asserted with ESP_ERROR_CHECK()!
 2. To set the 3 gpio pins, use the "GPIO configuration" menu(using idf.py menuconfig).
 I recommend connecting three LEDS on the according pins.